-Active Directory Group Policy Object (GPO) is one of my core topics.
-I have a lot to do with it in various projects and as a Microsoft trainer.
-I have collected some templates and links.
+Active Directory group policies, also called Group Policy Object (GPO), are one of my core topics.
+I have a lot to do with this in various projects and as a Microsoft trainer.
+As a result, I have accumulated a number of templates and links.
 This link collection should make your search a little easier.
-Only templates of the vendors or of the projects are listed here.
-I have consciously avoided third-party guidelines.
+Only templates of the respective manufacturers or projects are listed here.
+I have deliberately avoided third-party guidelines.

 This article is part of my migration from my old Office 365 to my new Microsoft 365 Tenant.
 It is also about setting up Office 365, the other Microsoft 365 topics will follow later.
 I also have written this article intentionally so that it can also be used for setup outside of a migration scenario.
 Part 1 was about choosing the right edition, setting up the account and configuring the domains and DNS.

 This article is part of my migration from my old Office 365 to my new Microsoft 365 Tenant.
 It is also about setting up Office 365, the other Microsoft 365 topics will follow later.
 I also have written this article intentionally so that it can also be used for setup outside of a migration scenario.

 This article is part of my migration journey from my old Office 365 to my new Microsoft 365 Tenant.
 This article is about mail traffic during the migration and how to avoid data loss.

 In May 2015 I have already written the article “Migration from one Office365 Tenant to another Office365 Tenant“.
 I will adopt and adapt the relevant parts from the old article here.